What’s the average pay for a speech–language pathologist?

 $50.00 | $45.00 | $62.16 |

-Then, what are the local pay norms for SLP jobs?
+What's the local pay norm for my SLP job?

 Because Kansas isn’t California!